smartdevicelink/sdl_overview_guides/docs/Supported Platforms/index.md

 #### Ubuntu

-Core is currently built using Ubuntu 18 so it is the main supported platform.
+Core can currently be built using Ubuntu 16, 18 and 20.
+Ubuntu 20 is the main supported platform.

 #### QNX